-Dr. Hill-Briggs’ research focuses on assessment methods and clinical intervention in behavioral medicine, with an emphasis on patient self-management and outcomes in ethnic minorities with chronic diseases.
-She is interested in application of problem-solving and decision-making models to self-management and health behavior change and is PI on an NHLBI grant investigating problem-solving training for CVD risk self-management in African Americans with type 2 diabetes.
+Dr. Hill-Briggs is Professor of Medicine in the Johns Hopkins School of Medicine.
+Her research focuses on assessment methods and clinical intervention in behavioral medicine, with an emphasis on patient self-management and outcomes in ethnic minorities with chronic diseases.
+She is interested in application of problem-solving and decision-making models to self-management and health behavior change and has been PI on multiple NIH grants investigating problem-solving training for CVD risk self-management in high risk patients with type 2 diabetes.
+She is developer of the DECIDE (Decision-making Education for Choices In Diabetes Everyday) self-management program.
 Research also includes cognitive/neuropsychological processes in chronic disease, translation of research to clinical practice settings and community-based settings, and evidence-based behavioral medicine.

 Honors and Awards